quanglam2807/electron-settings/README.md

 # @webcatalog/electron-settings

-> A fork of [electron-settings](https://github.com/nathanbuchar/electron-settings) with active maintenance & enhancements.
+> A fork of [electron-settings](https://github.com/nathanbuchar/electron-settings) from [WebCatalog](https://about.webcatalog.io/) with active maintenance & enhancements.

 A simple and robust settings management library for [Electron](https://electronjs.org).